 - Once a watch or warning has been issued, do not trim vegetation of any kind.

-- Mass cutting places a tremendous burden on the collection and disposal processes and there isn’t enough equipment or manpower to handle the additional material before the storm makes landfall.
+- Mass pruning places a tremendous burden on the collection and disposal processes and there isn’t enough equipment or manpower to handle the additional material before the storm makes landfall.
 You could put not only yourself at risk, but your neighbors as well.

 - Do not take materials to the curb during a watch or warning period.
 Services may be suspended and facilities closed early to prepare for the storm.